ibm-cloud-docs/containers/cs_cli_reference.md

 ```
 {: pre}

 The following beta versions of the redesigned {{site.data.keyword.containerlong_notm}} plug-in are available.
-Note that the default behavior is `0.3`.
-To use the deprecated regional endpoint funtionality, you must use `0.2`.
+Note that the default behavior is `0.2`.

 <table>
 <caption>Beta versions of the redesigned {{site.data.keyword.containerlong_notm}} plug-in</caption>